fdac15/fukushima/workplan.md

   * converting measurement values to standardized units
   * converting measurement times to standardized datetimes
   * upload data into a mongodb database for easier analysis and querying
+2. Investigate ways to display map and data information via processing/R (by Oct 12)
-2. Compare data from two sources
+3. Compare data from two sources
   * identify and compare measured dose rates "similar measurements" that are close to each other in time and space
+  * determine important/interesting/significant findings to be presented (by late Oct)
-3. Visualize each dataset
+4. Visualize each dataset
-4. Visualize differences in datasets
+5. Visualize differences in datasets